 When you can reach the base of the cup, use your fingers to pinch or squeeze the cup as far up as you can reach.
 This will break the seal or suction on the menstrual cup and make it much easier to pull out.
 You might but not always, hear a small 'whoosh' sound or even feel the air escape.
 Some women can even feel this menstrual cup pressure.
 When this happens you can tilt the cup slightly and pull it completely out.

-Tip: If the pinch and squeeze doesn't work for you, possibly if your cup is quite firm, then you can also slide one finger up to the rim of the cup and push in to break the seal.
+Tip: If the pinch and squeeze doesn't work for you, then you can also slide one finger up to the rim of the cup and push in to break the seal.

 Hold it Vertically

-Your vaginal canal isn't completely straight and vertical, so you might need to wiggle or tilt the cup slightly as you move it down and out.
+Your vaginal canal isn't completely straight and vertical.
+This means you might need to wiggle or tilt the cup slightly as you move it down and out.
 Just before the rim comes out, make sure the cup is vertical over a safe place.
 Remember, blood is liquid, and the laws of gravity will spill it!
 Carefully hold the cup and when safe to do so, pour it down the toilet!

 Tip: If possible, the shower is a perfect place to tip your cup out and rinse it.
 In a public toilet, you might want to bring in a bottle of water to rinse the cup.
 Alternatively, you can pee on it, but this is not necessary.
 Just make sure you clean the cup completely at least once a day, easier when you're at home!

 Read Using a Menstrual Cup in a Public Bathroom for more information on how to remove and clean your cup discreetly!